Bratela/JavaScript_Jason/README.md

 Test App for Json files wit JavaScript <br>
 Lesson from
     <a href="https://digitalfox-tutorials.com/tutorial.php?title=How-to-save-products-in-the-browsers-local-storage">https://digitalfox-tutorials.com/tutorial.php?title=How-to-save-products-in-the-browsers-local-storage <br>
-Open Developers tools in broser and manipulate in JavaScript console.
+Open Developers tools in broser and manipulate in JavaScript console.<br>
+Better to use web server such as PHP or Mamp or what ever you like.